wiebket/bt4vt/README.md

     ```
     $ git clone https://github.com/wiebket/bt4vt.git
     ```
-2. Install all the requirements and the project
+2. Install all the requirements and the project.

+    The installation will create the `bias_tests_4_voice_tech` folder in your home directory.
+It provides an example how to use `bt4vt` and can be deleted if not required.
     ```
     $ pip install -r requirements.txt
     $ python setup.py install